GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ### Deployment Procedure

 Tag Engine requires both Google App Engine and Firestore.
 It also assumes that you will be tagging assets in BigQuery or Google Cloud Storage.
-Follow the steps below to deploy the Tag Engine application.
+Follow the steps below to deploy the Tag Engine application in your Google Cloud project.

+Note: In the deployment procedure below, we use one GCP project for running Tag Engine and Data Catalog and another project for storing data assets in BigQuery.
+If this is your first time running Tag Engine, you may want to keep everything in one project for simplicity.

 #### Step 1: Set the required environment variables
 ```